 What to Serve with Keema Curry

-Keema curry is often used to fill samosas and Naan bread, but is equally served with rice (mine is simply garnished with a little fresh coriander), Indian flat bread, or chapatis.
+Keema curry is often used to fill samosas and Naan bread, but is equally served with rice (mine is simply garnished with a little fresh coriander), Soft and doughy home-made Roti Flatbread, Indian flat bread, or chapatis.
 The leftovers at GFHQ went well on top of a somewhat less Indian baked potato.
 But would also work well with a side of cooked Quinoa.